eltorio/reframe360XL/README.md

 - Reframe

 ## Using 360.sh for easy GoPro Max Video Processing with Reframe360 XL

+The `360.sh` script is a powerful tool designed to simplify the process of preparing GoPro Max 360 videos for use with Reframe360 XL in DaVinci Resolve.
+It provides functions to extract front and rear videos from GoPro Max .360 files, as well as to create merged videos ready for editing.
+This script automates many of the manual steps previously required, significantly streamlining your workflow.

 The `360.sh` script provides several functions to help process GoPro Max 360 videos for use with Reframe360 XL in DaVinci Resolve.
 Here's how to use these functions in a MacOS or Linux terminal: